hughjonesd/ggmagnify/README.md

                  "https://cloud.r-project.org"))
 ```

-This will install the latest github release (currently 0.2.0).
+This will install the latest github release (currently ggmagnify 0.3.0).

 Or install the development version from [GitHub](https://github.com/)
 with: